 By Order of the Trustees

 F C Stallard

-We have audited the financial statements of The Janet Trotter Trust for the year ended 31 July 2016 which comprise the balance sheet, the statement of financial activities, and the related notes.
-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice), including FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland.
+We have audited the financial statements of The Janet Trotter Trust (the ‘charity’) for the year ended 31 July 2017 which comprise the statement of financial position, the statement of financial activities, and notes to the financial statements, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102; The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).